What To Do When Your Career Path Is Unclear

 Take A Test

 There are many different tests available that can help you crystallize what you may want in a career or what you might be suited for.
 Once you receive your results, some of these tests or the institutions that offer them, can also help you choose educational or training programs and ways to develop job-related skills.
 Tests you might consider for this purpose include an aptitude test, an interest inventory, or a career personality test.
 A quick internet search for any of these will return a variety of different options for you to explore.

 The goal of an aptitude test is to tell you where your natural skills lie.
-However, if you have a deficiency in an area that's important in the kind of career path you want to follow, many of these skills can be learned or improved.
+However, if you have a deficiency in an area that's vital in the kind of career path you want to follow, many of these skills can often be learned or improved.

 It's a good idea to take an interest inventory test if you're not sure what kind of career would appeal to you.
 Career personality tests can help you better understand your attributes.
 Even personality traits can be changed to a certain extent.
 A test, then, can't tell you what career path you must choose.
 Instead, it's a starting point to help you assess potential careers.

 How To Cope When Career Decisions Feel Overwhelming

 Choosing a career path is a big decision.
 It’s often a long-term one and can have significant effects on your future, from your life satisfaction to where you live to how much money you make.
 If you’re feeling overwhelmed or frustrated, you might find speaking with a therapist to be useful.
 They can help you make sense of your emotions and get to know yourself and your future goals better.
 They can also help you work through any obstacles that may be making the process more difficult, such as low self-esteem, family pressure, or mental health conditions.